Alexander and his circus troupe Pikard – noe.ORF.at

 Glitz and glamour, acrobatics and fun – that’s what makes the ring so magical.
 Away from the big show, there is life on wheels.
 Behind the large, round circus tent are the artists’ caravans, always ready to drive to the next station.

 Alexander Schneller (pictured above), 35 years old today, was the youngest circus director in Austria when he took over the circus from his mother Elisabeth three years ago.
-He is brimming with enthusiasm about this life from city to city: “Everyone has their own caravan, but we still live very much together, because the circus arena is often not that big and the caravans are then wall to wall.”
+He is brimming with enthusiasm regarding this life from city to city: “Everyone has their own caravan, but we still live very much together, because the circus arena is often not that big and the caravans are then wall to wall.”

 Lower Austrian circus dynasty